swagchat/chat-api/README.md

 Just run the executable binary.

-You can download binary from [here](https://github.com/fairway-corp/swagchat-api/releases)
+You can download binary from [Release page](https://github.com/fairway-corp/swagchat-api/releases)

 ```
 # In the case of macOS